What is tongue-tie?

 Which type of specialist treats tongue-tie?

-Paediatric surgeons are usually called upon to perform tongue-tie division.
+Paediatric surgeons or maxillofacial surgeons are usually called upon to perform tongue-tie division.